Sunday, May 24, 2026

 It’s not the incongruence with Trump I am calling into question–I have long believed disagreement with him is a good thing, especially if Trump ends up simply being the bigger carnivore in a Jurassic Park film gobbling down the T-Rex.
 What I am spotlighting here is Israel.

 With all reverence and respect to those who died in that awful time in world history, we Christians have been held hostage by it long enough.
-Just as “this” Russia isn’t “that” Russia, 2025 is not the 1940s.
+Just as “this” Russia isn’t “that” Russia, 2025 is not the mid-twentieth century.
 Yes, we should learn from history.
-But we should also be learning what Trump is showing us through the use of contrast.
+But we should also be learning what the lesson may be when it comes to contrast.

 Christ and his Resurrection gets a day’s attention every year.